LapisPhoenix/WelcomeToPython/welcomeToPython.md

 print(f"Welcome to Python {name}!")
 ```

-All 3 ways will produce (almost) the same affect, but its reccommended you use F-Strings.
+All 3 ways will produce (almost) the same affect, but its recommended you use F-Strings.
 Now that you have all this knowledge, try using all 3 methods of concating things.
 If you did the challenge ealier, try now adding concatenation to your strings.
 If you didnt, just make some new print statements and use all 3 methods.

 ### Finally, Comments